nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **2f.
 Duplicate owner number or address.**

     * 2f1.
 PawPatrol shows an error message:

       Use case resumes at step 1.

+**Use case: Delete a pet**

+**MSS**

+1. User keys in "delete PET" followed by a particular attribute such as name or species
+2. PawPatrol shows the list of pets that match the searched attribute
+3. User requests to delete a specific pet by keying in index
+4. PawPatrol deletes the pet

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+PawPatrol shows an error message.

+      Use case resumes at step 1.